JC-North-Florida/Mark-Minervini-Stock-Trend-Template/README.md

 Now you have to manually check all these stocks and make sure they have good fundamentals.

 Again this is not a perfect process, but a simple way of doing this when on a budget would be to go to the SEC Edgar web-site.
+If you want the Earnings that IBD uses, make sure to use the NON-GAAP data.
+The NON-GAAP data is easier to find on the Press Release.

 https://www.sec.gov/search-filings